 - X-Men: The Last Stand: As the DVD's deleted scenes reveal, it was originally poised to have one of these: "Mr. President, shut the fuck up!"
 The final cut of the film is actually the least profane of the trilogy, with not even a "shit" making it through.
 The most TV-unfriendly word in the movie is "dickhead."

 - X-Men: First Class: During a montage of Charles and Erik finding and recruiting other mutants, their search brings them into a small, dingy bar where Wolverine has no interest in their offer: "Go fuck yourself."
-Doubles as a Crowning Moment of Funny.
+Doubles as a Funny Moment.
 Not only the actor himself said he mostly accepted because of his line, but Rebecca Romijn said she wanted it in her cameo, too.

 - The Wolverine: All are spoken by Logan.